Aravindh-SNR/mrctc/README.md

-Back end of MRCTC - a dummy rail e-ticketing app for Metropolitan cities of India, built using Node, Express and MongoDB.
+Back end of MRCTC - a sample rail e-ticketing app for Metropolitan cities of India, built using Node, Express and MongoDB.

 To run the server locally: